wooster0/yayagram/README.md

 # yayagram - Play nonograms/picross in your terminal

-**yayagram** is a puzzle game in which you fill out a grid with cells based on logic and number clues.
+**yayagram** is a puzzle game in which you fill out a grid with cells based on logic and number clues in your terminal.

 The game goes by many names: nonogram, picross, paint by numbers, griddlers, pic-a-pix, hanjie and others.